 - Cone-shaped head

-- Vernix coating (cheesy substance that coats the fetus in the uterus)
+- Vernix coating (a cheesy substance that coats the fetus in the uterus)

 - Puffy eyes

-- Lanugo (fine downy hair that cover the shoulders, back, forehead, and temple)
+- Lanugo (fine downy hair that covers the shoulders, back, forehead, and temple)

 - Enlarged genitals